sigmorphon/sigmorphon.github.io/index.md

 Welcome to the home page of the ACL Special Interest Group on Computational Morphology and Phonology (SIGMORPHON).
 We are a forum for exchanging news of recent research developments and other matters of interest in computational morphology and phonology.

-**Workshops:** SIGMORPHON also organizes in computational morphology and phonology.
-The next meeting will be the 19th SIGMORPHON Workshop, which will take place at NAACL 2023 in Toronto, Canada, in July, 2023.
+**Workshops:** SIGMORPHON organizes a yearly workshop in computational morphology and phonology.
+The next meeting will be the 21st SIGMORPHON Workshop, TBA.

-**Shared tasks:** SIGMORPHON is hosting two shared tasks: inflectional morphology and automatic glossing.
-They will be presented during the workshop at ACL 2023.
-Please check the 2023 webpage for links and details.
+**Shared tasks:** SIGMORPHON is currently accepting proposals for shared tasks.
+Please see [the call](workshops/2024/call_for_tasks) for more information.

 ---